 Scottish poet Thomas A. Clark’s (b.
-1944) delightfully elegant prose poem, In Praise of Walking, is only a few pages but captures every pressing, pleasurable and persistent aspect of walking.
-“Walking is the human way of getting about.”
+1944) delightfully elegant prose poem, In Praise of Walking, is only a few pages but captures every pressing, pleasurable and persistent aspect of this “human way of getting about.”
+1

-And yet, much truth here.
-I love Clark’s easy summary of nighttime walks “To walk for hours on a clear night is the largest experience we can have.”
+And yet, truth abounds.
+I love Clark’s easy summary of nighttime walks “To walk for hours on a clear night is the largest experience we can have.”3

 To be completely lost is a good thing on a walk.